Kerry Elizabeth Hately

 - HEAL46206 Health Promotion Project Planning and Evaluation

-The investigation of interdisciplinary and sectoral approaches to improve physical activity and healthy life style choices
+- The investigation of interdisciplinary and sectoral approaches to improve community health

 Hately, K. (2012).
 Assessing the relative perspective of the regulation of kinesiology among other health professionals.Health , 4(8), 464-469.